OfficeDev/TrainingContent/O3658/Readme.md

 ----------

-*Notice that we will keep on updating this material based on your input and work being done in the [Office 365 Developer Patterns and Practices program](http://aka.ms/officedevpnp).
-You can provide us input directly using the [Office 365 Developer Patterns & Practices Yammer group](http://aka.ms/officedevpnpyammer)*
+*Notice that we will keep on updating this material based on your input and work being done in the [SharePoint Patterns and Practices initiative](http://aka.ms/sppnp).
+You can provide us input directly using the [SharePoint Dev group](http://aka.ms/sppnp-community)*

 ![Screenshot of the previous step](https://camo.githubusercontent.com/a732087ed949b0f2f84f5f02b8c79f1a9dd96f65/687474703a2f2f692e696d6775722e636f6d2f6c3031686876452e706e67)